-Gone are the days when Indian men were the primary breadwinners and women cooked and tended to their children.
-Women in India are taking big strides financially and contributing significantly to family finances.
+Gone are the days when Indian men were given the task of managing the household’s finances.
+Women in India are taking big strides financially and contributing significantly to family finances and financial planning.

 Top Money Concerns For Women In India